magmatic/BMCodeScanner/README.md

 BMCodeScanner
 =============

 A simple 1D and 2D code scanner using native iOS API.
+Requires iOS 7+.
+Much easier on the CPU than earlier decoding frameworks.

 Supports commonly used UPC and QR codes, as well as Code 39, Code 39 mod 43, EAN-13 (including UPC-A), EAN-8, Code 93, Code 128, PDF417, and Aztec.

 Run the project for a simple demo, and feel free to reuse `BMCodeScannerView` class in your own projects.